iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Is it still worth it to support the Covid 19 stages?
+With the vaccines, do we even need to support these projects?
+Oh well I will still support but I guess my patience is wearing off.<br> :date: __2021-04-08 08:52:53__

+> Getting worse.
+Great premise, but the app is unreliable.
+Being greeted by a notification saying " well done you powered this for 7 and a half hours and completed zero calculations" makes you wonder what the point is.
+It used to be much more reliable.<br> :date: __2021-04-06 11:56:46__

 > A really good app, shame it doesn't run all the time, using less power and slower processing when not in charge.
 Not keeping track of overall progress on Samsung S10.
 I have to clear everything to see how much progress has been made.
 Reported a while ago but still not fixed<br> :date: __2021-04-03 07:55:06__

 > Em L. Ioukk ka.
 Kaivva ae tae, kkmL<br> :date: __2021-03-31 14:09:42__